What is a lease in which the rental rate changes based on business volume called?

 Study for the South Dakota Property Management Test.
 Study with quizzes and multiple choice questions, each question includes explanations.
 Ace your exam!

-A lease in which the rental rate changes based on business volume is referred to as a percentage lease.
-This type of lease is commonly used in retail settings where a tenant pays a base rent plus a percentage of their sales revenue.
-This arrangement aligns the interests of the landlord and the tenant since the landlord benefits directly from the tenant's business success.
-This flexibility can be advantageous for tenants, especially in the early stages of their business, as it allows for lower fixed costs when sales are low and a more manageable structure during growth periods.
+A lease in which the rental rate changes based on business volume is known as a percentage lease.
+This type of lease commonly used in retail situations allows landlords to collect a base rent plus a percentage of the tenant's gross sales or business revenue.
+This arrangement aligns the interests of both the landlord and the tenant, as the rental income for the landlord increases when the tenant's business performs well, while also giving the tenant the potential for lower costs during lower sales periods.

 Subscribe